Skip to main content

 • Adequate sleep

-• Limited alcohol/nicotine consumption
+• Limited alcohol/nicotine intake

 Communication with your PCP